 Fugitives also undermine the world’s criminal justice systems.
 They may have been charged with a violation of the law but not been arrested.
 They may have been released on bail and then fled to avoid prosecution or perhaps they have escaped from prison.
 When fugitives flee, cases are not adjudicated, convicted criminals fail to meet their obligations, and crime victims are denied justice.

-At INTERPOL, a dedicated Fugitive Investigative Support Unit provides proactive and systematic assistance to member countries and other international entities in order to locate and arrest fugitives who cross international boundaries.
-Its role is to:
+INTERPOL provides proactive and systematic assistance to member countries and other international entities in order to locate and arrest fugitives who cross international boundaries.
+Activities include:

-- Provide investigative support to member countries in ongoing international fugitive investigations;
+- - Providing investigative support to member countries in international fugitive investigations;

-- Develop and implement focused initiatives such as Operation Infra-Red;
+- - Developing and implementing focused initiatives such as Operation Infra-Red;

-- Coordinate and enhance international cooperation in the field of fugitive investigations;
+- - Coordinating international cooperation in the field of fugitive investigations;

-- Provide operational support for investigations into genocide, crimes against humanity and war crimes to INTERPOL member countries, UN tribunals and the International Criminal Court.
+- - Providing operational support and assistance to the searches for individuals wanted for genocide, crimes against humanity and war crimes by INTERPOL member countries, UN tribunals and the International Criminal Court.